The National Assessment Program – Literacy and Numeracy (NAPLAN) assessments happen every year.

-A student’s raw score on a test (the number of questions answered correctly) is placed on a common scale so the results of different students can be compared.
+A student’s raw score on a test (the number of questions answered correctly) is placed on a measurement scale so the results of different students can be compared.
 Score equivalence tables are used to convert these raw scores to NAPLAN scale scores.

 We do not provide access to NAPLAN tests after 2016 as these are used for other projects related to the continued improvement of the National Assessment Program.
 ACARA notes the decision of the Acting Information Commissioner, Timothy Pilgrim, in the Marty Ross decision in support of its position.
 See below for copyright information.